YouseffZain/employee-scheduler/README.md

-🧬 AI Employee Scheduler
+🧬 AI Employee Scheduler (Genetic Algorithm)

-A powerful, intelligent scheduling tool that uses a Genetic Algorithm (GA) to solve the Nurse Scheduling Problem.
-It automatically generates optimal rosters while balancing business constraints, employee availability, and workload fairness.
+A robust, intelligent scheduling system that solves the Nurse Scheduling Problem (NSP) using an Evolutionary Genetic Algorithm.
+It optimizes for hard constraints (availability) and soft constraints (overtime, fairness) to generate the mathematically optimal roster.

+🚀 Live Demo

-🔗 Live Demo: Click here to try the App
+Click below to test the application in your browser:

 🎯 Project Overview

-Scheduling employees is an NP-Hard optimization problem.
-This project allows managers to upload an Excel file containing employee availability and daily demand, and uses an evolutionary algorithm to "evolve" the perfect schedule.
+Scheduling employees while respecting individual availability, group requirements, and labor laws is an NP-Hard optimization problem.
+This project automates that process.

-Unlike basic schedulers, this AI optimizes for Fairness.
-It actively prevents "shift hoarding" by using a variance penalty and a custom "Robin Hood" mutation operator to redistribute hours from overworked to underworked staff.
+Unlike standard schedulers, this engine prioritizes Workload Fairness.
+It uses a custom "Robin Hood" mutation operator to actively redistribute hours from overworked employees to underutilized ones, ensuring no single employee (e.g., "Dexter") is unfairly burdened.

-✨ Key Features
+Key Features

-Modular Architecture: Business logic (genetic_algorithm.py) is completely separated from the presentation layer (app.py).
-Fairness Engine: Uses Standard Deviation calculations to ensure workloads are distributed evenly.
+🧠 Genetic Optimization: Evolve schedules over hundreds of generations to minimize penalties.

+⚖️ Fairness Engine: A variance-based penalty system that forces even distribution of shifts.

-🛡️ Data Audit: Built-in sanity checker detects "Impossible Shifts" (where Demand > Supply) before the AI even starts.
+🛡️ Data Audit: Pre-computation checks to detect "Impossible Shifts" (Demand > Supply) before execution.

-🔍 Penalty Detective: A post-processing engine that explains exactly why a schedule received a certain score (e.g., "Dexter worked 8 hours overtime").
+🔍 Penalty Detective: A post-processing analysis tool that explains exactly why a schedule received a specific score (e.g., "3 Double Shifts detected").

-Dynamic Configuration: Adjust population size, mutation rates, and penalty weights on the fly.
+modular Architecture: Strict separation between the UI (app.py) and the algorithmic logic (genetic_algorithm.py).

-🏗️ Project Structure
+📂 Repository Structure

-This project follows the Separation of Concerns principle: genetic_algorithm.py ( The Logic )
+This project follows the Separation of Concerns software design principle:

+File

+Description

+genetic_algorithm.py

+The Core Engine.
 Contains the GeneticScheduler class.
-Handles data parsing, population initialization, crossover, mutation, and fitness evaluation.
+Handles population initialization, crossover, mutation logic, and fitness evaluation.

-Contains the custom "Robin Hood Mutation" logic. app.py ( The Interface )
-A clean Streamlit dashboard.
-Handles file uploads, sidebar configuration, and data visualization.
+app.py

+The Interface.
+A Streamlit dashboard that handles file I/O, visualization, and user configuration.
+It imports the engine as a module.

+requirements.txt

-Calls the scheduler class to run computations.
+Dependencies required to run the project.

+Employee Schedule.xlsx

+Sample dataset for testing.

-⚙️ How It Works (The Algorithm)
+⚙️ How the Algorithm Works

-The solver uses a standard Genetic Algorithm lifecycle with custom operators:
-Initialization: Creates a population of random schedules (respecting basic availability).
+The solver operates on a population of potential schedules ("Chromosomes") and evolves them using the following pipeline:

+Initialization:

+Generates N random schedules.

+Smart Init: Prefers assigning shifts to employees with the lowest current hours to start with a balanced base.

-Evaluation (Fitness Function): Calculates a "Penalty Score" based on:
+Evaluation (Fitness Function):

+Calculates a "Penalty Score" based on weighted constraints:

 Hard Constraints: Unavailable staff (Penalty: 2500), Double Shifts (Penalty: 1800).

 Soft Constraints: Overtime (Penalty: 80/hr), Under-utilization (Penalty: 30/hr).

-Fairness: Variance in hours worked across the team.
+Fairness: Standard Deviation of hours worked across the team.

+Selection:

-Selection: Uses Tournament Selection to pick the best schedules.
+Uses Tournament Selection to pick the fittest parents for the next generation.

-Crossover: Uses "Day Block Crossover" to swap whole days between schedules.
-Mutation:
-Random Mutation: Randomly reassigns a slot.
+Crossover:

+Day-Block Crossover: Swaps entire daily schedules between two parents to preserve valid daily structures.

+Mutation (The "Robin Hood" Operator):

+Standard mutation randomly swaps a shift.

-Robin Hood Mutation: Specifically targets the most overworked employee and moves their shift to the most underworked employee.
+Robin Hood Mutation: Specifically identifies the employee with the most hours and attempts to move one of their shifts to the employee with the fewest hours.
+This aggressively converges towards fairness.

-Elitism: Preserves the top N solutions to guarantee improvement.
+Elitism:

+The top k schedules are copied unchanged to the next generation to guarantee monotonically non-decreasing performance.

-🚀 Local Installation
+🛠️ Local Installation

+To run this project on your local machine:

 Clone the repository

 git clone [https://github.com/your-username/employee-scheduler.git](https://github.com/your-username/employee-scheduler.git)
 cd employee-scheduler

 Install dependencies

 pip install pandas numpy streamlit xlsxwriter openpyxl

 Run the App

 streamlit run app.py

 📊 Input Data Format

-The app expects an Excel file (.xlsx) with two specific sheets:
+The application expects an Excel file (.xlsx) with two sheets:

+Availibility

+Columns: Name, Group code, Min_Hours, Max_Hours.

-Availibility: Columns for Name, Group code, Min_Hours, Max_Hours, and days of the week (Monday, Tuesday...) containing "A" (Available) or "NW" (No Work).
+Days: Columns for Monday, Tuesday, etc., containing "A" (Available) or "NW" (No Work).

+Demand

-Demand: Columns for Weekday and group names (e.g., a, b, c) specifying how many people are needed per group per day.
+Columns: Weekday and Group Columns (e.g., a, b, c).

+Values: Integers representing how many staff members are needed for that group on that day.

-🛠️ Configuration Guide
-Parameter
-Description
-Generations
-Rounds of evolution.
-Higher = better results, slower speed.
-Mutation Rate
-Probability of random changes.
-Keeps the AI from getting "stuck."
-Fairness Penalty
-The "Anti-Burnout" slider.
-High values force even workload distribution.
-Overtime Penalty
-Cost per hour of exceeding Max_Hours.
+📸 Screenshots

+(Optional: Add screenshots of your "Data Audit" tab or "Results Dashboard" here to make the repo look even better)

-License
+📝 License

 This project is open-source and available under the MIT License.